Juhyung8371/AI-ML-CV-Projects/Artificial Intelligence/Genetic Algorithm/Smart Flappybird/README.md

 [Image Source](https://en.wikipedia.org/wiki/Metaheuristic)

 The genetic algorithm is a method for solving optimization problems based on natural selection.
-It's a heuristic search engine algorithms, or a metaheuristic.
+It's a heuristic search engine algorithm or a metaheuristic.

 <img src='readme_image/flowchart.png'>